steveloughran/kerberos_and_hadoop/sections/terrors.md

 It turns out that ZK reacts to an auth failure by logging something in its logs, and breaking the client connection —without any notification to the client.
-Rather than a network problem (initial hypothesis), this was discovered to be an HDFS problem.
+Rather than a network problem (initial hypothesis), this a Kerberos problem.
+How was that worked out?
+By examining the Zookeeper logs —there was nothing client-side except the reports of connections being closed and the ZK client attempting to retry.

 When a Kerberos keytab is created, the entries in it have a lifespan.
 The default value is one year.
 This was its first birthday, hence ZK wouldn't trust the client.